 Degenerative spondylosis is a redundant term, as “spondylosis” literally means “spine problem” due to degeneration.
-Doctors describe degeneration of the spinal anatomy as spondylosis, but it’s important to keep in mind that this degeneration is not what directly causes the painful symptoms of numbness, tingling, and weakness.
-Rather, spondylosis sufficiently weakens facet joints, vertebrae, and intervertebral discs to the point where they can become damaged and infringe on nearby spinal nerves.
+Physicians describe degeneration of the spinal anatomy as spondylosis, but it’s important to keep in mind that this degeneration is not what directly causes the painful symptoms of numbness, tingling and weakness.
+Rather, spondylosis sufficiently weakens facet joints, vertebrae and intervertebral discs to the point where they can become damaged and infringe upon nearby spinal nerves.
 Spondylosis also may refer to the deterioration of the cartilage that coats the facet joints between the vertebrae.
-As cartilage wears away, back (lumbar and thoracic vertebrae)and neck (cervical vertebrae) movement can become stiff and painful.
+As cartilage wears away, neck (cervical vertebrae) and back (lumbar and thoracic vertebrae)and neck (cervical vertebrae) movement can become stiff and painful.

 - Review of symptoms – Be honest and accurate when your physician asks you to describe your symptoms.
-Specify the location, frequency, severity, and nature of the pain you feel.
+Specify the location, frequency, severity and nature of the pain you feel.
 Be clear about whether your discomfort is constant or if it is triggered by certain movements.

 - Medical imaging – Once a diagnosis has been narrowed down to a section of the spine (cervical, thoracic or lumbar), an MRI or CT scan can help the physician see exactly which vertebrae, discs or joints are affected.